Contributing to Plone

 To create a change log entry or news item, create a file in the

 news directory, located in the root of the package.

-Its format must be
+The change log entry's format must be

 ### is the referenced GitHub issue or pull request number,